 SNIP provides integration services, generating dynamic web pages for both local and remote web site use.
 This group allows user to develop an more integrated approach to combining the SNIP Caster with their other web services.
 It also allows integrated access to the monitoring services for Pro user.
 At this time these are Enterprise level features, but they are now being migrated down for use by Pro users.

-Will be provided at a latter time.
+Details, Will be provided at a later time.

 SNIP provides an integrated email SMTP service which can be used to contact the base of registered users (and new ones) as well as selected operators.
 This provides support for periodic reports and for RAIM monitoring services.
 At this time these are Enterprise level features, but they are now being migrated down for use by Pro users.

-Will be provided at a later time
+Details, Will be provided at a later time

 The Preferences Dialog, like many other dialogs in SNIP, makes use of verbose tool tips to repeat critical setup information to the operator.
-Like other dialogs, the “i” button can also be used to quickly bring up further information pages (in this case this page) from this knowledge base site.
+Like many other dialogs, the “i” button can also be used to quickly bring up further information pages (in this case this page) from this knowledge base site.